gchang12/mdn-content/files/en-us/learn_web_development/core/text_styling/fundamentals/index.md

 ### Line height

 The {{cssxref("line-height")}} property sets the height of each line of text.
-This property can not only take most [length and size units](/en-US/docs/Learn_web_development/Core/Styling_basics/Values_and_units#lengths), but can also take a unitless value, which acts as a multiplier and is generally considered the best option.
+Not only can this property take most [length and size units](/en-US/docs/Learn_web_development/Core/Styling_basics/Values_and_units#lengths), but it can also take a unitless value, which acts as a multiplier and is generally considered the best option.
 With a unitless value, the {{cssxref("font-size")}} gets multiplied and results in the `line-height`.
 Body text generally looks nicer and is easier to read when the lines are spaced apart.
 The recommended line height is around 1.5 – 2 (double spaced).
 To set our lines of text to 1.6 times the height of the font, we'd use:

 ```css live-sample___6line-height live-sample___7letter-word-spacing
 p {